-In the second year you continue to broaden your knowledge of Scottish Gaelic literature, as well as deepening your language skills.
+You will continue to broaden your knowledge of Scottish Gaelic literature, as well as deepening your language skills.

 If you progress through the beginners’ course, you will continue to hone your language skills and also study a range of Gaelic writing, some of which is taught through the medium of Gaelic.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4